 Vanraj mangoes, an Indian variety of the Alphonso family, are renowned for their sugary taste and its smooth texture.
 The exterior is green when ripe with a faint yellow tinge.

 As it ripens further, the color turns to a more golden hue and softens in texture too.
 It has quite a slim shape along with a small seed inside.
-Its sweetness makes Vanraj mangoes ideal ingredients used in making juices or added as toppings into desserts - giving them that extra zing.
+Its sweetness makes Vanraj mangoes ideal ingredients to use in making juices or add as toppings into desserts - giving them that extra zing.

 Mangoes in Thailand